megagonlabs/ebe-dataset/README.md

 we extract vague requests from review titles and annotate evidence sentences for the requests in review texts.
 Finally, we rewrite evidence sentences into recommendation sentences.
 ![image](https://user-images.githubusercontent.com/8220075/95953409-bb655280-0e34-11eb-8927-b79ecadd4059.png)
-The detailed annotation guidelines for this dataset are available in the papers (en: AACL-ICLNLP2020 Kanouchi+ (to appear), ja: [NLP2020 Kanouchi+](anlp.jp/proceedings/annual_meeting/2020/pdf_dir/P1-8.pdf)).
+The detailed annotation guidelines for this dataset are available in the papers (en: [AACL-ICLNLP2020 Kanouchi+](https://www.aclweb.org/anthology/2020.aacl-main.89.pdf), ja: [NLP2020 Kanouchi+](anlp.jp/proceedings/annual_meeting/2020/pdf_dir/P1-8.pdf)).

 ## Description
 ``org/evidence-based_explanation.json.gz`` is the entire dataset for Evidence-based Explanation.